Vortebo/ss14docs/src/en/space-station-14/round-flow/proposals/conspiracy.md

 - Everybody must possess X number of [item]
   - Items could include medkits,
 - Hang out in/near [department] together and scream
+- Everyone flushes themselves in a disposals thing
+- Everyone plays a song in the same band
 - ?

 Level 2